 What is your hourly rate?
 Rates are much less important than you think.
 Most NYC-based Mac consulting companies charge in the same ballpark for basic support services.
 If you find a bargain rate, it’s likely your consultant will make up for it by taking his sweet time.
 Even worse, the low rate might be reflective of his skill level.
 There are no bargains in IT.
 Let’s say you find a “bargain” tech support company that charges $40 less per hour than the competition.
-If it takes their consultants two to three times longer to get the job done, where are your savings?
+If it takes their consultants five times longer to get the job done, where are your savings?

 Are you able to do X, Y, and Z?
 This question should be asked, but don’t hire a company based solely on a yes answer.
 It’s too easy for a salesperson to say yes, without explanation.
 Inquire about the experience the consultants have working on your problem.
 Ask for success stories and details: How long did the job take?
 Were there any problems that you ran into?
 Do you recommend alternative solutions?

 If you’re running a business, I highly recommend that you work with one of your technical employees when selecting your support company.
 (Being a millennial does not automatically make one technical.)
 Delegating to a non-technical staff member will inevitably result in the hourly rate being the deciding factor – the worst possible criterion.
 When speaking with tech support companies, make sure to ask these questions:

 How much experience do your consultants have?
 Will you be sending your junior or senior consultants to my home or office?
 Expect lower bills and better solutions from experienced consultants.
 They’ve probably worked on your problems many times before.